lipidomic-uottawa/batl/README.md

 ## Instructions

 * Check out the Wiki page tabs if you are unfamiliar with installing R packages
-* Sample scripts to get started are provided here (TBD)

 Display general documentation:
 * ``help(package = "batl") # Opens help panel in RStudio``